gheber/kenzo/README.md

 [handbook](http://www-fourier.ujf-grenoble.fr/~sergerar/Kenzo/Kenzo-doc.pdf),
 Kenzo is a "Symbolic Software for Effective Homology Computation" and its main audience might be students and researchers in algebraic topology.
+Have a look at the [overview](https://github.com/gheber/kenzo/blob/master/examples/Overview.ipynb) to get a sense for what's yours to discover.

 It is also a remarkable piece of LISP code, albeit in need of a little touch-up.
 This repository contains a repackaged version of the Kenzo program by Francis Sergeraert and collaborators.
 The original version of the program can be found at http://www-fourier.ujf-grenoble.fr/~sergerar/Kenzo/ .